Form 3+ vs. Form 2: Comparing Formlabs Desktop 3D Printers

 In this post, we’ll spell out the main improvements we’ve made in the SLA printing process over the years, starting with the launch of LFS™ in 2019, and then our latest refinements packaged with the Form 3+.
 You will learn why we re-engineered the stereolithography print process and optics engine, and what has changed to make the latest printers the most intuitive, reliable Formlabs printers yet.
-We’ll focus on the differences between our desktop 3D printers, the Form 3 and the Form 2.
+We’ll focus on the differences between our desktop 3D printers, the Form 3+ and the Form 2.

 Request a Free Sample Part

-Five years ago, Formlabs was the first to bring high-resolution stereolithography 3D printing to the desktop, in a much smaller and more affordable setup than existing industrial SLA machines.
-Since then, the Form 2 has become the industry-leading desktop 3D printer, with over 40 million parts printed in the field by engineers, designers, manufacturers, dentists, jewelers, and more.
+In 2015, Formlabs was the first to bring high-resolution SLA 3D printing to the desktop, in a much smaller and more affordable setup than existing industrial SLA machines.
+The Form 2 quickly became the industry-leading desktop 3D printer, with tens of millions of parts printed in the field by engineers, designers, manufacturers, dentists, jewelers, and more.
 In 2019, the Form 3 launched, building on the success of the Form 2, and now over 100 million parts have been printed by Formlabs machines.

-The Form 3 and Form 3L are built on new Low Force Stereolithography (LFS) 3D printing technology, an advanced form of stereolithography that leverages a flexible tank and linear illumination to offer a huge leap forward in print quality and printer reliability.
+In 2019 we re-built SLA printing from the ground up, launching Low Force Stereolithography (LFS) with the Form 3.
+LFS is an advanced form of stereolithography that leverages a flexible tank and linear illumination to offer a huge leap forward in print quality and printer reliability.
 LFS resulted in better print quality, smooth surface finish, enabled light-touch supports, and more.

 A Lower Force Print Process